NixOS/nix.dev/source/tutorials/nixos/installing-nixos-on-a-raspberry-pi.md

 ```

 :::{note}
-You can download a more recent image from [Hydra](https://hydra.nixos.org/job/nixos/trunk-combined/nixos.sd_image.aarch64-linux),
+You can download a recent image from [Hydra](https://hydra.nixos.org/job/nixos/trunk-combined/nixos.sd_image.aarch64-linux),
 clicking on the latest successful build (marked with a green checkmark), and copying the link to the build product image.
 :::